fidalgo/fidalgo.github.io/_posts/2017-01-07-padrino-contribution.md

 end
 {% endhighlight %}

-In the method's first line the code is using the given parameters and merging them with the defaults ones, but what we want is the otherwise.
+In the method's first line, the code is using the given parameters and merging them with the defaults ones, but what we want the other way around.
 We want the default parameters to be overridden by the ones we provide.
 So it seems a quick fix!

 So I went to read the [contribution guidelines](https://github.com/padrino/padrino-framework#bug-reporting) and opened a [bug](https://github.com/padrino/padrino-framework/issues/2113).
-Later on I've opened a [Pull Request](https://github.com/padrino/padrino-framework/pull/2114).
+Later on, I've opened a [Pull Request](https://github.com/padrino/padrino-framework/pull/2114).

 It was good to see that if you have a good Git work flow and follow some principles on creating issues and commit messages, it will ease the acceptance.
 So in this case, it was accepted without any question!